Symmetry classification correspondence between quadratic Lindbladians and their steady states

 Symmetry classification is crucial in understanding universal properties of quantum matter.
 Recently, the scope of symmetry classification has been extended to open quantum systems governed by the Lindblad master equation.
 However, the classification of Lindbladians and steady states remains largely separate.
 Because the former requires the non-Hermitian classification framework, while the latter relies on the classification scheme for Hermitian matrices.
 In this paper we build connections between symmetry classes of quadratic Lindbladian and its steady state, despite their different classification frameworks.
 We classify the full matrix representation of generic quadratic Lindbladians with particle conservation, showing they fall into 27 non-Hermitian symmetry classes.
 Among these, 22 classes lead to an infinite-temperature steady state.
 The remaining five classes have one-to-one correspondence with five steady-state Hermitian symmetry classes.
 Numerical simulations of random Lindbladian dynamics confirm the convergence to the correct steady-state symmetry classes at long time.

-Classification is a powerful method for understanding and organizing universal properties and is broadly used in physics and other natural sciences.
-In closed quantum systems, a many-body Hamiltonian is classified by the behavior under time-reversal, particle-hole, and chiral symmetries, leading to the celebrated Altland-Zirnbauer (AZ) tenfold way classification\cite{azclass1,azclass2,azclass3}.
-While conceptually simple, the tenfold way classification determines universal physical properties of non-interacting fermionic systems.
-For a gapped fermionic system, the AZ symmetry classes and spatial dimension fully determine if non-trivial topological phases could appear\cite{ti1,ti2,ti3}.
-For a disordered system, the symmetry classes determine the level statistics\cite{disorder1,disorder2}, and effective theory on the boundary\cite{disorder3,disorder4}.
+Symmetry plays a significant role in understanding universal physical properties of quantum many-body systems.
+Many-body Hamiltonians are classified by the behavior under time-reversal, particle-hole, and chiral symmetries, leading to the celebrated Altland-Zirnbauer (AZ) tenfold way classification\cite{azclass1,azclass2,azclass3}.
+The AZ classification provides a powerful framework to understanding fermionic systems.
+This classification dictates the appearance of topological phases in translational-invariant gapped fermions based on symmetry class and dimensionality\cite{ti1,ti2,ti3}.
+Furthermore, in chaotic systems, the symmetry class determines universal random matrix correlations, defining level statistics\cite{disorder1,disorder2} and further the effective theory\cite{disorder3,disorder4}.